Grammar book

 A grammar book is a book or treatise describing the grammar of one or more languages.
 In linguistics, such a book is itself frequently referred to as a grammar.

+While not the first, the Aṣṭādhyāyī is the oldest linguistic and grammar text.

 Etymology

 Ancient Greek had the term τέκνή γραμματική (téchnē grammatikḗ, 'skill in the use of letters'), which was adapted into Latin as ars grammatica.
 This term was used in the title of works about writing and language, which came to be known in English as grammar-books or grammars.

 Definition

 Although the style and content of grammar-books varies enormously, they generally aim for a fairly systematic and comprehensive survey of one language's phonetics, morphology, syntax and word-formation.
 Since languages vary across time, space, social groups, genres, and so forth, grammars inevitably cannot represent every single aspect of a language, but usually select a particular variety with a view to a particular readership.

 The readerships of grammars and their needs vary widely.
 Grammars may be intended for native-speakers of a language or for learners.
 Many grammars are written for use by children learning a language in a school environment.
 Many grammars are reference grammars, intended not to be read from beginning to end like a textbook, but to enable readers to check particular details as the need arises.
 Some grammars are prescriptive, aiming to tell readers how they ought to use language; others are descriptive, aiming to tell readers how language is used in reality.
 In either case, popular grammars can be enormously influential on language-use.